 In POLB, predicted current speeds at seven selected channel locations were extracted from the modeling results.
 Time series of current speeds for the seven potential tsunami scenarios are shown in Figures 4-31 to 4-37.
 The current speeds in POLB are generally higher than in POLA for all of the scenarios.
 In particular, the entrances to the SE Basin and the Navy Basin are consistently the locations with the highest current speeds.
 For the Catalina - 7 segment scenario, the current speeds at the SE Basin entrance and the Navy Basin entrance exceed 4 m/s.
-For the remainder of the local tsunami sources, the current speeds typically exceed 2.0 m/s in the SE Basin entrance with the exception of the Lasuen Knoll scenario where the current speeds are close to 1.0 m/s.
-For the remainder of the locations, almost all current speeds are less than 1.0 m/sec for all scenarios with the exception of Henry Ford Avenue and Pier J entrance where the current speeds are slightly greater than 1.0 m/s for the Catalina - 7 segment scenario.
+For the remainder of the local tsunami sources, the current speeds typically exceed 2.0 m/s in the SE Basin entrance with the exception of the locations, almost all current speeds are less than 1.0 m/sc for all scenarios with the exception of Henry Ford Avenue and Pier J entrance where the current speeds are slightly greater than 1.0 m/s for the Catalina - 7 segment scenario.